medoxsmartchain/docs/wallet-tutorials/mew-ledger-tutorial-for-fuse.md

 Double check all the details, click on **“Confirm and Send”** and wait for your transaction to be confirmed on-chain.

-We hope this tutorial helped you to learn how to connect your Ledger to MEW and send/receive **NRK tokens**.
+We hope this tutorial helped you to learn how to connect your Ledger to MEW and send/receive **MDC tokens**.
 Until next time friends!